sigasi/sigasi_insights/manual/linting.md

 Hence, any extra library statement that includes `STD` or `WORK` is pointless, as is any use clause that includes `std.standard.all`.
 Hardly anybody would type the use clause, but quite some people start all of their files with two extra library clauses.
-Sigasi flags this as warning.
+Sigasi Studio flags this as warning.

 ![](images/warn-superfluous-library.png)

 ## Dead Code (unreachable code)

-If the Sigasi analyzer can determine that a condition is always false, it will mark the if-statement because it contains dead code.
+If the Sigasi Studio analyzer can determine that a condition is always false, it will mark the if-statement because it contains dead code.

 ![](images/unreachable_code.png)